Ak0sTib0r/UnderGrad/README.md

 ## Introduction
 UnderGrad is an open source note taking package specifically designed for Mathematics and Physics Undergraduates.
 It's built with Python (3.9.6) and comes with a GUI as well as a library of snippets (shortcuts) for latex.

-## Setup and Configuration

-This section is split into three parts:
+The next section is split into three parts:
 - Prerequisites
 - Setup VSCode with Latex
 - Setup and Configure Undergrad

+## Setup and Configuration
 ### Part I: Prerequisites

 Before you start setting up UnderGrad, make sure you have: